Details of what information I collect from you, what I do with it and who it might be shared with.

 What do I do with your information?

-All records are kept securely for a period of four years from the termination date of therapy and then destroyed.
+All records are kept securely for a period of seven years from the termination date of therapy and then destroyed.

 How can I access the information you hold about me?